gregnrobinson/blinkstick-ansible/README.md

 # Throw a party to celebrate getting everything installed.
 ansible-playbook main.yaml -t party

-# Adjust the blinkstick brightness by modifying the brightness variable in main.yaml.
-The base_color variable is used in this role.
+# Set the base color and brightness
-ansible-playbook main.yaml -t brightness
+ansible-playbook main.yaml -t base-config

-# Or... pass the brightness inline using extra vars
+# Or... pass the brightness and color inline using extra vars
 nsible-playbook main.yaml -t base-config -e color=cyan -e brightness=50

 # Turn all the Blinksticks off.
 (Useful for nighttime when you want to sleep.
 Use a cron to turn off automatically.)